 - SRP can base itself on the well established GARP architecture.
-It can be defined as a new application of GARP, like GMRP/GVRP which already have proven implementations. - The Residential Ethernet study group is confident that the GARP-based SRP work submitted is sound.
+It can be defined as a new application of GARP, like GMRP/GVRP which already have proven implementations. - The GARP-based SRP proposals submitted to Residential Ethernet study group to date have been found sound by the group members.